mistymyto/apush/people/macarthur_douglas.md

-# Douglas Macarthur
+# Douglas MacArthur
-- US General
+- Born in US General that lived in the Philippines
+- Requested a photo with the Japanese emperor
+    - He is taller and the emperor is shorter
+    - Intended to show that the imperialistic, Japanese ideas are flawed